FC San Marcos de Huari

 Fútbol Club San Marcos (sometimes referred as San Marcos) is a Peruvian football club, playing in the city of Huaraz, Ancash, Peru.
 They currently play in the Peruvian Segunda División.

 History

 Fútbol Club San Marcos was founded in 2022.

 The club was the 2023 Liga Departamental de Ancash champion after defeating Star Ancash in the final.

 In the 2023 Copa Perú, the club qualified for the 2024 Liga 2 for the first time after defeating Defensor Porvenir in the quarterfinals.
 San Marcos would be runner-up for that years Copa Peru edition.

+On April 16, 2026, FC San Marcos issued a statement announcing its voluntary withdrawal from the current season of the Liga 2, due to economic and financial difficulties that prevent it from continuing its participation in the promotion tournament.

 Stadium

 San Marcos plays their home games at Estadio Rosas Pampa in Huaraz.
 It has a capacity of 20,000 spectators.